lewislarsen/youtube-channel-notifier/README.md

 ## Introduction

-YouTube Channel Notifier helps you stay updated with your favorite content creators even if you don't have a Google account anymore.
+YouTube Channel Notifier helps you stay updated with your favorite content creators even if you don't have a Google account any more.
 Never miss a video from channels you care about — we'll let you know whenever something new gets published through friendly email or Discord notifications.

 ## Key Features